telerik/xaml-docs/knowledge-base/kb-diagram-custom-connection.md

 ---
-title: Create Custom RadDiagramConnection
+title: Custom RadDiagramConnection With Additional Caps
 page_title: Custom RadDiagramConnection
-description: Currently the RadDiagramConnection and Cap elements are represented by one Path object.
-To achieve further customization, extend the base implementation of the RadDiagramConnection element.
+description: Extend the base implementation of the RadDiagramConnection element, by adding additional Path elements for displaying Caps, to its ControlTemplate.
 type: how-to
 slug: kb-diagram-custom-connection-cap
 position: 0